folio-org/folio-org.github.io/guides/commence-a-module.md

 ## Icons {#front-end-icons}

-The `icons` directory holds icon files specific to this app.
+The optional `icons` directory holds icon files specific to this app.
 Some icons are provided by Stripes itself.

 See the [Icons](https://github.com/folio-org/stripes-core/blob/master/doc/app-metadata.md#icons)